benfugate/cat-laser/README.md

 one myself with a Raspberry Pi Zero I had lying around.

-Essentially, this tool will move the laser to a random point in a square grid using a couple servos to get a PTZ affect.
+Essentially, this tool will move the laser to a random point in a square grid using a couple servos to get a PTZ effect.
 I have it hanging from my ceiling in my living room, but it can really be set up anywhere.

 The PTZ servos and the laser are both 5v and get fed from the Pi, so everything